Leaky Integrator, and capacitance C.

 You've now seen the leaky integrator solved as a straight time-domain diff eq, and by way of the Laplace transform method.

-Another Parallel RC Example: See below, a R-C network in the feedback loop
+Op Amp Parallel RC Example: Below, a R-C network in the feedback loop of a

-To calculate the Gain Bandwidth Product of the circuit as a whole (and considering
+To calculate the Gain Bandwidth Product (magnitude) of the circuit as a whole,

 The hydraulic analogy again: